hellocodeco/exist-api-docs/docs/guide/read_client.md

 ## Getting averages

 Every week Exist saves updated averages for each numeric attribute, one "overall" average as well as an average for each day of the week.
 One place this is used is as the "goal value" for progress bars in Exist client apps.
-To show the goal for the `steps` attribute on a Monday, for example, we'd get `steps`' averages and use the `monday` value.
+To show the goal for the `steps` attribute on a Monday, for example, we'd get `steps`'s averages and use the `monday` value.

 We can get averages by making a `GET` request to `https://exist.io/api/2/averages/`.
 If we do this with no other parameters, we see a paged list of JSON objects representing each attribute's averages: